Mantis shrimp: Evolutionary history

 Although the Devonian Eopteridae have been suggested to be early stomatopods, their fragmentary known remains make the referral uncertain.
 The oldest unambiguous stem-group mantis shrimp date to the Carboniferous (359–300 million years ago).
 Stem-group mantis shrimp are assigned to two major groups the Palaeostomatopodea and the Archaeostomatopodea, the latter of which are more closely related to modern mantis shrimp, which are assigned to the clade Unipeltata.
 The oldest members of Unipeltata date to the Triassic.

+Cladogram of fossil stomatopods after Smith et al. 2023: